Crane Hall 121

 Modern & Classical Languages

 21st-century skills require at least two languages.
-The Department of Modern and Classical Languages will help you study your second language, or third or fourth.
+The Department of Modern & Classical Languages will help you master your second language, or third or fourth.

 Don't delay.
 Get started now and enjoy the benefits of being bilingual.

 Interested?
 Learn more About Us!

 Emeritus Professor Walter G. Langlois makes new Fellowship available:

 ** New Study Abroad Scholarship Opportunity **

 Study Abroad in Art History and the Humanities

 The Sheila Langlois Memorial Fellowship for Study Abroad in Art History and the Humanities provides one or two fellowships per year of up to $10,000 for students in disciplines within the humanities, including, but not exclusive to, art, art history, history, literature, philosophy, religious studies, languages, international studies, or interdisciplinary fields.
 Named in honor of Sheila Langlois, an accomplished watercolorist, the scholarship preferences intensive study at the undergraduate level or research at the graduate level.
 Through a generous donation in 2014 from Dr. Walter Langlois, professor emeritus in French, in honor of his wife, artist Sheila Langlois, students in art history and the humanities have a new scholarship opportunity to support their intensive study around the globe.